wp-plugins/thecartpress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.6 =
+* Checkout: Notice is integrated into Cart
+* Checkout: 'Retry checkout' goes to Payment step by default
+* Mails and notices: "tcp_shopping_cart_bottom"
+* Shopping cart: new function "add_attributes"
+* Taxonomy management: allows set one taxonomy to more than one post type
+* Paypal: Supports adding cost to payments via Paypal
+* login shortcode: new attributes (login, register: display true/false)
+* Hooks: more hooks

 = 1.3.5 =
 * Custom emails: Custom subject, with fields {billing_fistname}, etc.
 * PayPal: Support "Bussines email" different from "Primary PayPal email"